Postdoctoral Research Associate, Department of Computer Science

 - To engage in wider citizenship to support the department and wider discipline.

-This post is fixed term for 12 months due to funding restrictions.
+This post is fixed term for 33 months.

 The post-holder is employed to work on research/a research project which will be led by another colleague.
 Whilst this means that the post-holder will not be carrying out independent research in his/her own right, the expectation is that they will contribute to the advancement of the project, through the development of their own research ideas/adaptation and development of research protocols.

-Successful applicants will, ideally, be in post by 1st of March 2022.
+Successful applicants will, ideally, be in post by 1st June 2022

-A PhD (or be close to submission) in Computational Phsyics or Computer Science or a related subject.
+- A PhD (or be close to submission) in Artificial Intelligence, Human-Computer Interaction, or a related subject.

 - Experience in conducting high quality academic research.